 - Are ISS employees eligible for benefits?

 ISS employees are not eligible to participate in the University of Alberta extended benefits plan.
 Vacation is paid out at 4% on top of the regular base rate.
-ISS employees are entitled to a University ID "ONEcard" which offers a variety of on-campus services including access to the University of Alberta Van Vliet Fitness Centre; acts as a University of Alberta library card; and serves as a "Staff LRT Program" offering LRT travel between South Campus and Churchill Square station seven days a week.
+ISS employees are entitled to a University ID "ONEcard" which offers a variety of on-campus services including access to the University of Alberta Van Vliet Fitness Centre; acts as a University of Alberta library card; and serves as a "Staff LRT Program" offering LRT travel between South Campus and Churchill Square station and between South Campus and NAIT station seven days a week.

 General Contact Info: